Mine Ban Policy

 Colombia is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines.

 The Colombian Campaign against Landmines (Campaña Colombiana contra Minas, CCCM) works to address the country’s extensive landmine problem.
-The CCCM has called on the government to use military demining teams to clear coca crops because civilians employed by the Colombian government to eradicate the crops have become casualties due to explosive devices.
-On 4 April 2017, Colombians joined the annual Remángate (“Roll-up”) action, first organized by Fundación Arcangeles in 2011, which involves people making the symbolic gesture of rolling up a pant leg in support of efforts against landmines and in solidarity with victims.
+On 4 April each year since 2011, Colombians have participated in an annual Remángate (“Roll-up”) action, in which people roll-up a pant leg in support of efforts against landmines and in solidarity with victims.

 Production, transfer, use, and stockpiling